madrigal-cqv/Twimblr/README.md

 ## Things I want to do:
 - Add some kind of encryption to the passwords.
 Due to time constraint, I didn't get to it.
 - Add an user page where users can see all of their posts.
 This should be simple, but I also didn't get to it due to time.
-- I probably should have split up main.js into 2 files.
-It has a lot of unnecessary functionalities for pages other than main.
 - Make the menu prettier.
 It works, but it could have been better.
 - Error checking is... not the best.
 Generally, the website will work if the users are using it naturally, and it can handle some bad requests, but I didn't go out of my way to make sure it's error-proof.
 - Some functions are not so elegantly designed (especially edit - I was bolting functions on as I see needed to make it work).
 I would like to calmly fix it if possible.